Manish3501/A_Domain-Generalized_Deep_Learning_Framework_for_Cross-Dataset_Water-Stress-Detection-from-Crop-Leaf/README.md

 This project presents a domain-adversarial deep learning framework for detecting plant water stress from crop leaf images across three independently collected datasets.
-The core challenge addressed is cross-dataset generalisation — existing models train and test on a single dataset and fail when applied to images from different crops, sensors, or environments.
+The core challenge addressed is cross-dataset generalization — existing models train and test on a single dataset and fail when applied to images from different crops, sensors, or environments.
 This work treats three datasets as three distinct domains and uses a Domain-Adversarial Neural Network (DANN)